DEFRA/defra-docker-node/README.md

 ## CI/CD

+On commit GitHub Actions will build both `node` and `node-development` images for the Node.js versions listed in the [image-matrix.json](image-matrix.json) file, and perform a vulnerability scan, as described below.

-On commit to master Jenkins will build both `node` and `node-development` images and push them to the `defradigital` organisation in GitHub if the tag specified in the `version` map within the `./Jenkinsfile` does not already exist in Docker Hub.
+In addition a commit to the master branch will push the images to the [defradigital](https://hub.docker.com/u/defradigital) organisation in Docker Hub using the version tag specified in the [JOB.env](JOB.env) file.
+This version tag is expected to be manually updated on each release.

-This image uses the [Defra Docker Shared Jenkins library](https://github.com/DEFRA/defra-docker-jenkins) to abstract pipeline complexity from repository.
-See repository for further usage details.
+The Node.js version marked as `latest` in the [image-matrix.json](image-matrix.json) will be tagged as the `latest` image in Docker Hub.

 ## Image vulnerability scanning